stevegeek/awfy/README.md

 - CPU profiling (with [stackprof](https://rubygems.org/gems/stackprof))
 - Flamegraph profiling (with [singed](https://rubygems.org/gems/singed))

-Awfy can also create summary reports of the results which can be useful for comparing the performance of different implementations **(currently only supported for IPS benchmarks)**.
+Awfy can also create summary reports of the results which can be useful for comparing the performance of different implementations **(supported for IPS and memory benchmarks)**.

 ## Installation